 Delivering Exceptional Digital Experience with Content-as-a-Service (CaaS)

 The relentless diversification of customer-facing digital touchpoints—such as IoT devices, smart connected devices, and conversational interfaces— is compelling enterprises to rethink their digital experience strategy.
 It’s now a new ball-game altogether as customers demand a consistent brand experience— whenever and wherever they engage with your brand.
-But, given the steep competition in the market, the fragmentation of audiences, the recent demographic developments, and the complexity of bridging digital and physical world, showing relevant and personalized content is becoming the need of the hour for inspiring better digital experiences.
+But, given the steep competition in the market, the fragmentation of audiences, the recent demographic developments, and the complexity of bridging the digital and physical world, showing relevant and personalized content is becoming the need of the hour for inspiring better digital experiences.
 In the future, the experience is going to be driven by content.

 However, enterprises are still limited by traditional content management capabilities in their digital commerce platforms.
 Although digital commerce and Web Content Management (WCM) platforms are used in sync, their content management capabilities are limited in personalizing sophisticated content and reusing it across channels.
 Additionally, when businesses tap into more channels, their different systems generate content in silos, which leads to further fragmentation and platform complexity.
 As a result, it makes things complicated in delivering full business values to customers.